erenon/erenon.github.com/content/posts/2023-02-10-summary-of-readings.md

    olvasmányos könyv.
 Ajánlom.

  - [The Choice](https://www.goodreads.com/book/show/30753738-the-choice) by Edith Eva Eger.
+   Autobiography, from coming of age, through Auschwitz and other camps, to a new land.
+   From trauma to healing, through acceptance and love.
+Excellent writing, with suspense and drama, pierced through by an ever positive attitude.

  - [Men's Search for Meaning](https://www.goodreads.com/book/show/25701004-mens-search-for-meaning) by Viktor Frankl.
    A short, two parts book from a famous Holocaust survivor.
 In the first part,